macroxue/keyboard-tenting/README.md

 The plate can be of any shape/size as long as the keyboard can stay on it.
 For simplicity, I would just go with a rectangle with rounded corners, because that's about as much as I could do using heavy duty scissors.
+Use a ruler and a pen to mark the line to cut.
 Be careful that the sheet could be too hard to cut or too easy to distort.
 Test-cutting near the edge could be a good idea.
 Be sure to file/sand down the rough edges afterwards.